 - Thickening agents.
-Experiment with xantham gum, psyllium husks, and gelatin to create puddings, thickened beverages, and even keto gummy bears.
+Experiment with xanthan gum, psyllium husk, and gelatin to create puddings, thickened beverages, and even keto gummy bears.

-- Acai.
+- Acai berries.
 Going keto doesn’t mean acai bowls are off the menu.
-Pure acai berries (either frozen or powdered) are relatively low carb and can totally be enjoyed on a keto diet.
-Just avoid acai bowls from juice stores, as these are often loaded with sugar and high carb toppings.
+Pure acai berries (either frozen or powdered) are relatively low-carb and can be enjoyed on the keto diet.
+Just avoid acai bowls from juice and smoothie shops, as these are often loaded with sugar and high-carb toppings.

 - Kombucha.
-Some brands are low carb.
-Go for unflavoured varieties and always read the carb number just to be safe.
+Some brands of this fermented tea drink are low-carb.
+Go for unflavoured varieties and always read the nutrition label to be safe.

 - Sambal oelek.
 Unlike most sugar-loaded chili sauces, this paste is made from nothing but chili and is amazing on eggs.

-- Coconut butter or mana.
-It’s coconut oil and meat mixed together.
+- Coconut butter / coconut manna.
+This describes coconut oil and coconut meat mixed together.
 It’s slightly sweet, so you can eat it straight from the jar or make it into fat bombs.

 - Bugs.
 Bug protein, especially cricket, has been gaining popularity in recent years.
-Hey, it’s low carb and green.
+Don’t knock it until you try it.

 While this list is extensive, it’s by no means exhaustive.
-Keto foodies are discovering new ingredients every single day that are low carb and keto-friendly.
-So don’t be afraid to explore new foods and stores.
-Just be extra vigilant reading nutritional information.
+Keto foodies are discovering new ingredients every single day that are low-carb and keto-friendly.
+At the same time, more and more products are coming out with “keto” on the label so while it’s great to explore and try new foods, always be vigilant about reading nutrition labels!
 Happy shopping!